justgoofingaround/WebApp-for-Data-Modelling/README.md

-# DataScience webapp with Flask
+# Cool Science: A webapp for Data Modelling #

+Project - 2 <br>
+UCS757 - Building Innovative Systems <br>

+## Overview: ##
-Data Science webapp to show some of the capabilities of Flask and libraries such as sklearn, pandas, matplotlib, seaborn...
+Data Science webapp to show some of the capabilities of Flask and libraries such as sklearn, pandas, matplotlib, seaborn.

 ## Capabilities: